Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs: Introduction and motivation

+\paragraph{Learning-based Parareal algorithms} The idea of online learning in Parareal has been pursued in other contexts.
+In \cite{gander_analysis_2008} a Krylov-enhanced Parareal for linear ODEs is analysed where the coarse solver is learned from the results of the fine propagator.
+In \cite{Chen2014}, the reduced model, that is used as a coarse Parareal propagator, is updated after each parallel sweep of the fine propagator, using model reduction techniques.
+In \cite{pentland_stochastic_2022} and \cite{pamela_neural-parareal_2025}, the Parareal correction term $\mathcal F_n - \mathcal C_n$ and the coarse propagator $\mathcal C_n$ are iteratively trained by learning a Gaussian process and a neural (coarse) operator, respectively.
+We propose a cheap online learning procedure, based on a simple model for a part of the fine dynamics (i.e., only for the particle fractions in different regions where particles behave locally unimodally).
+The learning step that we propose is, in addition, quite cheap.

 The remainder of the paper is organised as follows.
-In \cref{SECTION_simulation_methods_SDE}, we give a brief overview of Monte Carlo methods for SDEs, which we use as a fine integrator in the Parareal method.
+The fine integrator in the proposed MC-moments Parareal method uses the Euler-Maruyama discretisation.
 In \cref{SETION_moment_equations}, we outline the moment ODEs that are used as a coarse Parareal integrator.
-It (approximatively) models the mean and variance of the particle ensemble in each disjoint region of the phase space where the SDE locally behaves unimodally.
+They (approximately) model the mean and variance of the particle ensemble in each disjoint region of the phase space where the SDE locally behaves unimodally.
 Then, in \cref{SECTION_new_algorithm}, we introduce the proposed MC-moments Parareal algorithm, using the moment models from \cref{SETION_moment_equations}.
 The algorithm is analysed on a very simple linear equation in \cref{SECTION_analysis}.
 We present numerical experiments in \cref{SECTION_numerical_exp} for unimodal and bimodal scalar McKean-Vlasov SDEs. \Cref{SECTION_end} presents a conclusion and proposes some future research directions.